OpenEducationAnalytics/OpenEducationAnalytics/modules/_OEA_Schemas/Digital_Activity/readme.md

 ## Standardization Model and Reference

-<em><strong>[USE "Event" OR "ToolUseProfile" FOR CALIPER REFERENCE?]</em></strong>

-The development of this standard is modeled after and came from [IMS Global Caliper](https://www.imsglobal.org/spec/caliper/v1p2#Event) - specifically in regards to the "Event" Caliper standard.
+The development of this standard is modeled after and came from [IMS Global Caliper](https://www.imsglobal.org/spec/caliper/v1p2#tool-use-profile) - specifically in regards to the "ToolUseEvent" Caliper standard.

-This standard is defined as any generic action of the established relationship between "actor"s (in this case, usually students) and "object"s (often the application in which data has been collected).
+This standard is defined as any software application usage action of the established relationship between "actor"s (in this case, usually students) and "object"s (the application in which data has been collected) - which can contain various "entities", the various applications that the software collects data from.
 This notebook currently maps the original data source columns collected, onto (typically, about) 8 columns:

 | Column | Description |
 | --- | --- |